We have received reports of scam calls and texts relating to the coronavirus, or Covid-19.

 As well as looking like this, the texts use the same wording regardless of which mobile network you’re on.

 If you receive a message that is different to this one, it is unlikely to be an official Government message.
 You should therefore ignore it, delete it and report it.

 The Chartered Trading Standards Institute (CTSI) has also reported a phishing scam based on the Government’s coronavirus tracking app.
 Some people have received a text that looks like this.

 This is not an official text, and the link should not be trusted.
 It takes users through to a website where they are asked to provide their personal information.
 If you receive a text like this, please ignore it and delete it.
 You can also report scams like these to Action Fraud.

-If you receive a call, text or other communication that you think might be a scam, hang up or delete the text and report it to Action Fraud, including the number that was used to contact you.
+If you believe you are the victim of a fraud, please report this to Action Fraud as soon as possible by calling 0300 123 2040 or visiting www.actionfraud.police.uk.
 Action Fraud is the reporting centre for fraud and cybercrime in England, Wales and Northern Ireland.
-Reports of fraud and any other financial crime in Scotland should be reported to Police via 101.
+Reports of fraud and any other financial crime in Scotland should be reported to Police Scotland via 101.